-This is another way in which CFD trading is more similar to traditional trading than other derivatives, such as spread bets or options.
+This is another way in which CFD trading is more similar to traditional trading than other derivatives.

-Most CFD trades have no fixed expiry – unlike spread bets and options.
+Most CFD trades have no fixed expiry.
 Instead, a position is closed by placing a trade in the opposite direction to the one that opened it.
 A buy position of 500 gold contracts, for instance, would be closed by selling 500 gold contracts.

 If you keep a daily CFD position open past the daily cut-off time (typically 10pm UK time, although this may vary for international markets), you’ll be charged an overnight funding charge.
 The cost reflects the cost of the capital your provider has in effect lent you in order to open a leveraged trade.

 This isn’t always the case though, with the main exception being a forward contract.
 A forward contract has an expiry date at some point in the future, and has all overnight funding charges already included in the spread.

 To calculate the profit or loss earned from a CFD trade, you multiply the deal size of the position (total number of contracts) by the value of each contract (expressed per point of movement).
 You then multiply that figure by the difference in points between the price when you opened the contract and when you closed it.